 Dr Lucy Loveday’s Nature Wellbeing Toolkit ©

-This year, The Lost Gardens have teamed up with local GP Dr Lucy Loveday who strongly advocates the role of Nature within healthcare, after all Nature offers the best medicine cabinet anybody can wish for!
+The Lost Gardens have teamed up with local GP Dr Lucy Loveday who strongly advocates the role of Nature within healthcare, after all Nature offers the best medicine cabinet anybody can wish for!

 There is a growing body of evidence and research, supporting the wellbeing and health benefits that Nature can offer.
-Dr Loveday and the Heligan Team have created a Wellbeing Experience specific to Heligan’s autumnal seasonal highlights for you to enjoy.
+Dr Loveday and the Heligan Team have created a Wellbeing Experience specific to Heligan’s spring seasonal highlights for you to enjoy.
 Simply pick up your FREE booklet from the Ticket Office on arrival.

 We hope that this gives you some understanding of the science behind the activities we invited you to experience on your journey with us.